1vierock/Rezel-Cross-PSP-Eng/README.md

 * 🟢 Translation: 100%
 * 🟡 Hacking: 100%
 * 🟢 Graphics: 100%
-* 🔴 Testing: Frozen at Chapter 10 — Bug under investigation.
+* 🔴 Testing: I fixed the Chapter 10 !

 ## About